 Meet the Employment team

-Our team is ranked No.1 by the Legal 500.
+Our team is ranked by the Legal 500.
 We are recognised for our cutting-edge work for senior executives and “excellent knowledge of how the City works”.

 Our lawyers have particular expertise advising on individual and team moves, whistleblowing, and discrimination claims.